PhamNamSon/ECE_421_project/README.md

    - X-axis: Date and time
    - Y-axis: Closing price; will be auto-scaled
    - Error bars used to highlight volatile days
+   - The top and bottom caps of the error bars are the intraday high and low values respectively, and the circle is the closing value

 5. **Project Setup**
    - main.rs is located in project_1/src/